 The Project

-Based on workshops, interviews, and reviews of the existing literature and resources, we will collaborate with neurodivergent students and staff to develop and co-create a neurodivergence-inclusive learning and teaching toolkit.
+This project supports neurodivergent-inclusive teaching and learning.
+Based on workshops, interviews, and reviews of existing literature and resources, we collaborated with neurodivergent students and staff to co-create the NESTL Toolkit – a practical and reflective resource to promote neurodivergent-inclusive teaching and learning.

 - Dr Jo Billington, University of Reading